Legend0619/Legend0619/README.md

 ###

-<p>- Efficient Code Exceptionally organized and capable of working effectively in a fast-paced environment. <br>- Multitasking ability Strong attention to detail and ability to multitask effectively.<br>- Collaborative Spirit Effective team player with expertise in working with other developers.</p>
+<p align="left">- Efficient Code Exceptionally organized and capable of working effectively in a fast-paced environment. <br>- Multitasking ability Strong attention to detail and ability to multitask effectively.<br>- Collaborative Spirit Effective team player with expertise in working with other developers.</p>

 ###